matthewmurakami/Development/README.md

 3) Lastly, you MUST **check "Include all branches"**

-Then, click "create repository from template" to create the repo in your github account.
+4) click "create repository from template" to create the repo in your github account.
 You can now clone the repository onto your local computer and open it in your editor of choice.

-## Getting started

-First, make sure you install all dependencies by running `npm install` in the project directory.
+5) make sure you install all dependencies by running `npm install` in the project directory.

-Then, in the project directory, you can run `npm start` to run the app in the development mode.
+6) In the project directory, you can run `npm start` to run the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+7) Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Bugs